neuropathbasel-pub/CnQuant/README.md

 ## Directory structure and data annotation files

 For convenience, the same .env file is used for each app.
-The .env file needs to be located in each apps' main directory.
+The .env file needs to be located in each apps' main directory or it's parent directory.
+The .env file in an application directory has precedence before the .env file in the parent's directory.
 An "example.env" file is provided in each application's directory.
 Modifying .env files for WSL2 is typically not necessary.